MAHAMAT263/Responsive-Design---Resume-Site-Assignment/README.md

-Tis project is a website created using html css an js.
+This project is a website created using html,css and js.